View on GitHub

 Configuration

-You can use high resolution samples by defining:
+You can enable high resolution samples by defining:

 #define USE_16BIT_SAMPLES true

-You can define order with which instruments are presented:
+You can define the order in which instruments are presented:

 #define STARTING_INSTRUMENT GHB